 - students ability of using the elements of Standard English

-The GMAT Score results of the GMAT verbal and GMAT Math sections along with the total GMAT score report is available immediately to the student on completion of the test.
-The GMAT score sheet comprises the
+The results of the Verbal and Math sections along with the total score report is available immediately to the student on completion of the test.
+The score sheet comprises the

-- Total GMAT score range of GMAT Verbal and GMAT Math section
+- Total score range of Verbal and Math section